Progress towards characterizing ultrahigh energy cosmic ray sources: Models and Variations

 \subsection{Source Evolution}

-We begin by considering the constraints which can be placed on the evolution of UHECR sources in mixed composition scenarios.
+We begin by considering the constraints which can be placed on the evolution of UHECR sources.
 As we shall see, the strongest constraints come from the UHECR spectrum and composition.
 We consider two parametrizations of the source evolution, $\xi(z)$, the source comoving CR power density at redshift $z$ relative to its value today: a SFR evolution~\cite{Robertson+15},

 where $a=3.26\pm 0.21$, $b=2.59\pm0.14$ and $c=5.68\pm 0.19$; and, a single power-law with an exponential cutoff,

 We fix $z_0 = 2$ following UFA15.
 Source models with positive (negative) $m$ represent models with comoving CR power density increasing (decreasing) as redshift increases for $z\lesssim 1$.
 See Fig.~\ref{fig:source_evolutions} for plots of the evolution in illustrative cases, with normalization scaled according to the UHECR power density injected above $10^{17.5}$ eV in the given best-fit single-mass model, using \textsc{EPOS-LHC} and shifted Auger data for definiteness.